 The CQG monitors our processes to ensure that they operate fairly and consistently, and capture key information for external and internal communication.

-The CQG is made up of managers from our casework teams and is chaired by the Independent Adjudicator, Felicity Mitchell.
+The CQG is made up of managers from our casework teams and the Independent Adjudicator.

 This refers to a group (of students) who share the same learning experience.
 For example, a group of students, who enter the same programme of study, at the same provider, at the same time.